idiottiger/fk-andruscreenshotlib/README.md

 fk-andruscreenshotlib
 =====================

-android screen shot library, this library base on fbshot
+android screen shot library, this library base on fbshot, and the library also need root permission.

 this is a android library, you can easily reference this library in the your project